 He was a founding member of the progressive pop powerhouse Argent (1969-76) and the longest tenured (1978-96) and most musically adept bassist The Kinks employed after the departure of Peter Quaife.
 With Argent, Rodford rendered adventurous counterpoint for the band’s legendary extended instrumental passages.
 With the Kinks, Jim underpinned Ray’s melodies and Dave’s riffs with inventive lines that facilitated the band’s commercial and artistic rebirth the moment he joined.

-The ageless Jim Rodford continues to ply his bass artistry on stage and on record with revamped line-ups of Argent, The Zombies, and the Colin Blunstone Band, among others.
+The ageless Jim Rodford continued to ply his bass artistry on stage and on record with revamped line-ups of Argent, The Zombies, and the Colin Blunstone Band, among others until his passing in 2018.

 Jim also appears on occasion with The Kast-Off Kinks tribute band, wherein he replaces John Dalton whom he originally replaced in The Kinks back in the late 1970s!